Robinyo/serendipity-api/projects/spring-boot/docs/administrator/keycloak.md

 Navigate to the Keycloak Welcome page: http://localhost:10001

-Then login to the Administration Console using the KEYCLOAK_USER (admin) and KEYCLOAK_PASSWORD (secret) credentials.
+Login to the Administration Console using the KEYCLOAK_USER (admin) and KEYCLOAK_PASSWORD (secret) credentials.

 ### Create a New Realm